본문 바로가기

 【pl.】 reactions

-【ROOTs】 re; again, behind, back act(ag); to go, drive, move ion; noun suffix
+【ROOTs】 re; again, behind, back act; to go, drive, move ion; noun suffix

-【Etymology】 《Latin agereto lead, go, to set in motion, drive, drive forward; to do, perform; incite to action; keep in movement
+【Etymology】 《Latin agere[from Greek agein("to drive")] to lead, go, to set in motion, drive, drive forward; to do, perform; incite to action; keep in movement

 【DERIVATIVEs】 react, reaction, reactional, reactionally, reactionary, reactive